Living Abroad in Colombia

 Living In Colombia

-Bogota is a city of nearly nine million people, yet maintains a feeling of many neighborhoods.
+Bogota is a city of over 7 million people, yet maintains a unique feeling in many neighborhoods.
 In my first year in Bogota, I lived in a whirlwind of residential districts.
 Like most foreigners, I started off in the colorfully charming historic district of La Candelaria, among backpacker hostels, hip modern art museums, renovated colonial houses and salsa dance clubs catering to students’ pocketbooks.
 Eventually I moved to the north, near the abundant Virrey Park and trendy bar district Zona T, before leaving the city altogether for the quiet respite of the mountains.

 The boroughs of the city are more like mini-shopping centers; each neighborhood makes or sells to niche-markets, including leather jackets, piñatas and rustic wooden furniture.
 The first few times I went to the used car-parts neighborhood, I was amazed that each of the stores have a representative in street, asking what you are looking for, either to sell their products or helpfully point you towards a competitor.
 This quality of teamwork encompasses the entrepreneur-spirit of the city.